Small Grants for Nature Refuge Landholders

-The Nature Refuge Landholder Grant (NRLG) provides financial assistance to existing nature refuge landholders with a Nature Refuge Agreement with the Department of Environment and Science (DES).
-The grant will support landholders to undertake projects that will protect and enhance the significant values outlined in their Nature Refuge Agreement.
+Nature Refuge Landholder Grants (NRLG) provide financial assistance to nature refuge landholders.
+The grants support landholders to undertake projects that will protect and enhance the significant natural values of their nature refuge as outlined in their conservation agreement.

-Participation is voluntary and projects must be completed within 6 months of signing the Grant Deed.
+Participation is voluntary and projects must be completed within six months of signing a Grant Deed.

 What projects will be considered?

-Projects that demonstrate a clear conservation outcome and enhance the resilience and sustainable management of the nature refuge are encouraged.
+Projects must demonstrate a clear conservation outcome and enhance the resilience and sustainable management of the nature refuge.

-- control of environmental weeds to rehabilitate native vegetation areas (includes biological control methods; class 1 pest plants will be considered)
+- control of environmental weeds to rehabilitate and/or support the ecological viability of native vegetation (includes biological control methods; class 1 pest plants will be considered)

-- installation of fencing to restrict/exclude stock accessing ecologically significant areas (note that fencing should be of best practice wildlife friendly design)
+- installation of fencing to restrict/exclude stock accessing ecologically significant areas (note that fencing should be constructed using best practice methodology and include a wildlife friendly design)